byiringiroscar/portofolio_microverse_official/README.md

 ### Install

-Install this project with: cd folder_name
+Install this project with: cd my-project

 <!--
 Example command: